githubrsys/startingWithTYPO3/README.md

 #Howto start with TYPO3 CMS in 2015
-* 6.x Versions mentioned.
-Based on personal experience
+* Based on personal experience
 * Still valid for 7.0.x

 ## What this document does

-* Shows you some basic stuff for TYPO3, how to get into it, how to handle some things and partially gives some hints for developing
+* Shows you some basic stuff for TYPO3.
+How to get into it, how to handle some things and partially gives some hints for developing
 * Does not show you basic principles of the TYPO3-CMS itself
 * This document aims torwards newbie integrators and can be overflown also by newbie developers
 * It has no benefitical information for editors